socrata-platform/ticker-tape/README.md

 [HOCON](https://github.com/typesafehub/config/blob/master/HOCON.md) configuration provided by [Typesafe Config](https://github.com/typesafehub/config).
 Please refer to the [reference configuration file](src/main/resources/reference.conf) as an example of the format and description of the possible keys.
-Please refer to [application.conf](src/main/resources/application.conf) as an example of the corresponding environment variables.
+Please refer to [application.conf](src/main/resources/application.conf) as a reference for the appropriate environment variables.

 ## Build